fdformula/MathlyLua/IDE - Lite XL/readme.md

 `lite-xl-2.1.8-for-mathly-linux/note.txt`, for further steps.

 &rArr; MacOS users may download the file, `lite-xl-for-mathly-macos_intel.tar.gz`, if your Mac is Intel-based.
 Run `tar xfz lite-xl-for-mathly-macos_intel.tar.gz` and refer to the included file, `lite-xl-for-mathly-macos_intel/note.txt`, for further steps.
-If your Mac is newer and uses M-series chips, you can download Lite XL on [Lite XL](https://github.com/lite-xl/lite-xl) and install it.
+If your Mac is newer and uses M-series chips, you can download [Lite XL](https://github.com/lite-xl/lite-xl) and install it.
 You will need to install Lite XL plugin manager (lpm) as follows:

 ```bash